 Each year, CPABC receives complaints about individuals who “dabble” in public practice without the proper licensing or professional liability insurance.
 2

 CPAs must have a public practice licence from CPABC before they perform public accounting or other regulated services for the public.
-The Public Practice section of the CPABC website (bccpa.ca/regulatory/public-practice) provides members with all the information needed to obtain the proper professional licensing.
+The Public Practice section of the CPABC website (bccpa.ca/member-practice-regulation/public-practice) provides members with all the information needed to obtain the proper professional licensing.